[ Skip Main Nav ]

 The education students receive at University of Phoenix is valuable and helps them achieve their goals in life.
 One of the reasons for this is because our students are learning from faculty who work in the real world and hold successful positions in their professional fields.
 The classes we offer challenge our students—just ask them.

 Many of our degree programs are accredited and help prepare students to thrive in today's job market.
 Since 2006 we have graduated more than 30,000 educators.
-Our teaching program is accredited by the Teacher Education Accreditation Council (TEAC) and is recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
+Our teaching program is recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
 Each state has its own state teacher credentialing examination and standards, and graduates of our teaching program must pass these necessary state examinations and student teaching requirements in order to become credentialed to teach in their state of residence.

 University of Phoenix students report higher satisfaction rates than their peers across the nation in each of the 10 categories surveyed by the National Survey of Student Engagement.
 University of Phoenix students report higher satisfaction rates than their peers across the nation in each of the 10 categories surveyed by the 2010 National Survey of Student Engagement.
 Students gave us our highest ranking in improving their knowledge of "thinking critically and analytically."
 Internal measurements show student satisfaction rates ranging from 91-96%.